Ryouh/Feats-Revisited/Feats.md

 * When you take the Attack action and attack with only a glaive, halberd, quarterstaff, or spear, you can use a bonus action to make a melee attack with the opposite end of the weapon.
 This attack uses the same ability modifier as the primary attack.
 The weapon’s damage die for this attack is a d4, and it deals bludgeoning damage.
 * While you are wielding a glaive, halberd, pike, quarterstaff, or spear, other creatures provoke an opportunity attack from you when they enter your reach.

+### School Specialist

+**Prerequisite:** Level 9, The ability to cast at least one spell
+___
+You've spend most of your time researching a specific school of magic.
+You gain the following benefits for the chosen school.

+* You can cast a known spell of the chosen school for free once per day provided the spell uses a spellslot that is half of your highest spellslot available to you.
+* You gain a +1 bonus to the attack roll and a +1 to the spell save DC of the chosen school.
+* If the spell of the chosen school has a range of touch or higher, it's range increases by 10ft.

 ### Sharpshooter